pymupdf/PyMuPDF/docs/functions.rst

       * Changed in v1.19.1: stroke and fill colors now always are either RGB or GRAY
       * Changed in v1.19.3: span and character bboxes are now also correct if `dir != (1, 0)`.
       * Changed in v1.22.0: add new dictionary key "layer".
+      * Changed in v1.22.5: dictionary key "layer" now **always** is a string.
+Previously, `None` was returned if no layer was present, which now is represented by the empty string `""`.

       Return low-level text information of the page.
 The method is available for **all** document types.
 The result is a list of Python dictionaries with the following content::